Last updated on February 24th, 2023 at 05:56 am

 It is important to build a good connection and trusting relationship with your therapist before going into more depth.
 Casual conversations and small talks can also play a vital part in developing this connection.

-Small talks, on the other hand, is sometimes used by some people to avoid discussing the real reason why they are attending a therapy session.
+Small talk, on the other hand, is sometimes used by some people to avoid discussing the real reason why they are attending a therapy session.
 When a person overshares about their lives, it frequently is because they are avoiding getting to the true reason for what brought them to see a therapist in the first place.

 It is important to take note that your therapist may occasionally ask you a question that leads to you talking about things that are seemingly unrelated but emotionally relevant to you.
 If you think you are discussing things that seem unrelated but were prompted by your therapist, it might be beneficial for you to keep exploring that path.